mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 # Act 1: Sunday afternoon

-Heyyyyyy you know when you're like, hanging out at home, flopping about, and drinking from from your water bottle in a way that does not possess _any_ intent to subvert the Commonwealth of Australia?
+You know when you're flopping about at home, minding your own business, drinking from your water bottle in a way that does not possess _any_ intent to subvert the Commonwealth of Australia?

 It's a feeling I know all too well, and in which I was vigorously partaking when I got this message in "the group chat"[^groupchat].

+Hey so you know when you're like, hanging out at home, flopping about, and drinking from your water bottle in a way that does not possess _any_ intent to subvert the Commonwealth of Australia?

 ![Can you hack this man?](/img/sunburnt-country/groupchat.png) *A nice message from my friend 🙂.
 A good thing about messages from your friends is that they do not have any rippling consequences 🙂🙂🙂*

 [^groupchat]: It's one of those group chats where the name is constantly changing and you have no idea who "illegally downloaded plant farmer" is.

-### Tony Abbott
+### Who is Tony Abbott?
 The man in question is [Tony Abbott](https://en.wikipedia.org/wiki/Tony_Abbott), one of Australia's many former Prime Ministers.

 ![if u google tony abbott u get this](/img/sunburnt-country/tony_abbott_wikipedia.png)